Uliano Courville

-Uliano Courville (born 8 August 1978 in France) is a French retired footballer.
+Uliano Courville (born 8 August 1978) is a French retired footballer.

 Career

 Courville started his career with AS Monaco in the French Ligue 1, where he made 5 league appearances.

-In 2001, Courville signed for English second division side Portsmouth, where he failed to make an appearance.
+In 2001, Courville signed for English first division side Portsmouth, where he failed to make an appearance.
 After that, he joined French lower league club Mantois 78, where he was given a 6-month ban due to substance use.